MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 # Customer intent: As an identity administrator, I want to plan for mandatory MFA for users who sign in to Azure portal.
 ---
-# Planning for mandatory multifactor authentication for Azure and other administration portals
+# Planning for mandatory multifactor authentication for Azure and other admin portals

 At Microsoft, we're committed to providing our customers with the highest level of security.
-One of the most effective security measures available to them is Microsoft Entra multifactor authentication (MFA).
+One of the most effective security measures available to them is multifactor authentication (MFA).
 [Research by Microsoft](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW166lD) shows that MFA can block more than 99.2% of account compromise attacks.

 That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
 For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
 This topic covers which applications are affected and how to prepare for mandatory MFA.